Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Results}

-\textbf{The Random Forests (RF) model achieves the highest performance of 0.91 NDCG@5 and outperforms other LtR models by a margin of 2.5\%--12.8\% in terms of NDCG@5.} Based on the data presented in Table \ref{tab:rq1}, it is evident that the Random Forests (RF) model outperforms other LtR models across different values of k (i.e., 1, 3, 5, and 10).
+\textbf{The RF model achieves the best performance across both NDCG@k and precision@k metrics.} Table~\ref{tab:rq1} shows that RF consistently outperforms all other learning-to-rank models across different k values in NDCG@k, achieving the highest mean NDCG@5 score of \textbf{0.8394}.
+Similarly, in Table~\ref{tab:rq1prec}, RF also achieves the best performance in terms of precision, reaching a \textbf{precision@5 score of 0.7418}.
+These results confirm the effectiveness of RF in identifying the most relevant co-changed method candidates.

 The RF performance indicates its effectiveness in ranking tasks compared to alternatives like LR, MART, RankNet, LambdaMART, AdaRank (which notably failed to converge in most projects), Coordinate Ascent, and ListNet.
 Furthermore, we apply the Wilcoxon signed-rank test~\cite{wilcoxon}, a non-parametric test used to compare paired samples to determine whether their population mean ranks differ.
 This test is particularly suited to our experiment as it does not assume normality.
 The result confirms the statistical significance of these results, with a p-value less than 0.05.
 The statistical analysis underscores the robustness of RF in providing more accurate and reliable rankings in comparison to other models evaluated in our study.

-Hence, we use RF as the selected model in the next RQs.
+Among all the learning-to-rank models evaluated, the RF model achieved the best performance.
+One possible explanation is that RF is particularly robust to noisy and redundant features, which are likely present in our feature set due to the mix of semantic, historical, and structural code characteristics.
+RF works by aggregating predictions from multiple independently trained decision trees, which reduces variance and overfitting without relying on sequential learning.
+This ensemble nature allows it to capture complex, non-linear interactions among features while remaining less sensitive to feature scale or correlation~\cite{liaw2002classification, caruana2006empirical, strobl2009introduction}.
+These strengths may contribute to RF's consistent performance advantage over models like RankNet, AdaRank, or ListNet, which can be more sensitive to feature quality and hyperparameter settings.
+While we focus on predictive accuracy in this paper, a deeper investigation into model-specific error patterns and feature contributions will be left for future work.